metabypass/captcha-solver-python/README.md

 | 401	        |  Error	 | your access token expired, create another application

 ## Text_Captcha
-Use b64encode function to get a bytes object for transferring images as text in API requests
+Using the  base64.b64encode function to get a bytes object for transferring images as text in API requests
 ```
 def image_to_base64(image_file_path):
     import base64